Teaching

 My students were thrilled to take part in Lindsay's workshop.
 They were engaged and enthusiastic throughout the workshop, brainstorming about what they loved about their neighbourhoods and communities and writing their letters.
 It was a great creative writing exercise, and even got the most reluctant writers writing.
 Lindsay has a gift to engage and connect with those around her to find their creativity and express themselves in their own unique ways.
 Her workshop was powerful and transformative for both the students and for me and my fellow educators."

-—Teacher with Waterloo Regional District School Board
+—Jessica Romero, Waterloo Regional District School Board

 The energy and passion Lindsay brings to the lessons "hooks" us in as students immediately and keeps us engaged throughout.
 There is something really powerful about having an instructor who is so supportive, so incredibly personable and so full of life!"